PyBites-Open-Source/job-seeker/README.md

 # Job Seeker

-job_seeker is a utility to download data of a job search into a csv file for data analysis and exploration
+job_seeker is an utility to download data of a job search from seek.com.au into a csv file for data analysis and exploration

 ## Setting up